Definitions of Zero Population Growth

 - Plural: zero population growths

-- Some definitions of zero population growth only consider a balance of death rates to birth rate but not emigration or immigration.
+- Some definitions of zero population growth only consider a balance of death rates to birth rates, but not emigration or immigration.

 - Also called: